DavidMah/To-Do/README.md

 _date_` to edit your todo list for some date, or `todo _date_` to dump your todo list for that date.

+The storage directory will be created and initialized upon your first run of the program.
+By default, it will be `$HOME/.todo`.

 Some examples of things to type:

 * `todo today`